On highly regular strongly regular graphs: Concluding remarks

 \section{Concluding remarks}

-The $(m,n)$-regularity, introduced in Section~\ref{regularitycond} is a very strong condition.
-It is in fact interesting only for $m\le 4$, because any $5$-isoregular graph is $5$-homogeneous and, in fact, homogeneous \cite{GolKli78,Cam80,Gar76}.
-At the first sight this appears to limit the use of the general theory of regularity conditions that is developed in this paper.
+The $(m,n)$-regularity introduced in Section~\ref{regularitycond} is a very strong condition.
+It is in fact interesting only for $m\le 4$, because any $5$-isoregular graph is $5$-homogeneous and, in fact, homogeneous (\cite{GolKli78,Cam80,Gar76}).
+At first sight this appears to limit the use of the general theory of regularity conditions that is developed in this paper.
 However, in principle the definitions and results from Section~\ref{regularitycond} are applicable to other categories of combinatorial objects.
-To mind spring finite metric spaces (possibly with integer or with rational distances), directed graphs, or semilinear spaces.
+Finite metric spaces (possibly with integer or with rational distances), directed graphs, or semilinear spaces come to mind.